shbz80/model_learning/README.md

 In this letter, we investigate learning forward dynamics models and multi-step prediction of state variables (long-term prediction) for contact-rich manipulation.
 The problems are formulated in the context of model-based reinforcement learning (MBRL).
 We focus on two aspects-discontinuous dynamics and data-efficiency-both of which are important in the identified scope and pose significant challenges to state-of-the-art methods.
 We contribute to closing this gap by proposing a method that explicitly adopts a specific hybrid structure for the model while leveraging the uncertainty representation and data-efficiency of Gaussian process.
 Our experiments on an illustrative moving block task and a 7-DOF robot demonstrate a clear advantage when compared to popular baselines in low data regimes.

 ## Prerequisites
-* [scikit-learn](https://scikit-learn.org/stable/) Python-based machine leraning library
+* [scikit-learn](https://scikit-learn.org/stable/) Python-based machine learning library
 * [MuJoCo](http://www.mujoco.org/) simulator - requires license (optional: only for YuMi simulation)

 ## Instructions and files info